projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

 appearance through the use of themes.
 Replace the theme files and do another ``make html`` and the output layout and style is changed.
-The sphinx build system creates document cache information that attempts to expedite doc rebuilds, but occasionally can cause an unexpected error or warning to be generated.
+The sphinx build system creates document cache information that attempts to expedite documentation rebuilds, but occasionally can cause an unexpected error or warning to be generated.
 Doing a ``make clean`` to create a clean doc generation and a ``make html`` again generally cleans this up.